 The A12 contains an antenna supply circuit that utilizes an L/C filter to isolate the DC power from the GPS RF energy.
-This circuit supplies power to the antenna via the center pin of the RF connector.
-The maximum current allowance through the V ANT pin is 300 mA.
+This circuit supplies power

 A diagram of the antenna supply circuit is shown in Figure 1.4.
-There is no short-circuit protection for the external power supply applying voltage to the V{ant} line.
+There is no short-circuit protection for the external power supply applying voltage to the $V{ant}$ line.